Form: Cost-of-Breach DisclosureSource: IBM 2025Filed: 28 Apr 2026

 Primary source:IBM Cost of a Data Breach Report 2025.

-Section 02.4 / Cost by attack vector
+Section 02.4 / Cost by initial attack vector

 Malicious Insider$4.92M